1.1 What are archives and why should we keep them?

 - See Section 2.5 above.

-- For advice please contact the Provincial Records Advisor.
+- For advice please contact the Provincial Records Officer.

 Further information is available in the following publications, to which reference was made in the preparation of these Guidelines.
 The advice of members of the Administration Board is also acknowledged.

-Details of local authority and university Archives can be found on the website for the Scottish Archive Network www.scan.org.uk.
+Details of local authority and university Archives can be found on the website of the Scottish Archive Network www.scan.org.uk

 Although written for the Church of England, three other relevant publications are the following, the first being particularly useful –